kohkimakimoto/chef-for-centos/README.md

         # curl -L https://www.opscode.com/chef/install.sh | bash

   Omunibus is installer of chef packaging.
-If you get more infomations, see `http://www.opscode.com/blog/2012/06/29/omnibus-chef-packaging/`.
+If you want to get more infomations, see `http://www.opscode.com/blog/2012/06/29/omnibus-chef-packaging/`.

 1. Install git